 Turning to the 2004 reform, we find close to the same average elasticities as with the 2009-10 reform when we apply the standard approach.
-However, inspecting the trend differentials across the income distribution we find no changes around the changes in tax treatment.
+However, applying our new approach and inspecting the trend differentials across the income distribution we find no changes around the changes in tax treatment.
 Instead, the elasticity estimate is driven by changes in trend differentials well within the control group and is most likely unrelated to the reform.
 Once we account for these changes, we obtain a precisely estimated zero response for both taxable and broad income.
+This illustrates the importance of careful validation of the underlying identifying assumptions.